duoshock/UM-70/Assembly Guide.md

 <img src="images/OLEDScreen_B.jpg" width="400">
 </a>

-Insert OLED screen headers to the front side for the PCB, solder at the back of the PCB.
+Insert OLED screen headers to the front side for the PCB, solder each pin from the underside of the PCB.

 <a href="images/17_OLED_Trim_A.jpg">
 <img src="images/17_OLED_Trim_A.jpg" width="400">